 Rejuvelac is a fermented liquid made from sprouted grains.
 It can be made with many types of grains, but quinoa sprouts the easiest and fastest.

 The main reason for making rejuvelac is making vegan cheese!
 It’s the ingredient that cultures the cheese and gives it the sharp taste that takes it from blended cashews and flavorings to cultured cheese.
+A good starter recipe is my Cultured Cashew & Sunflower Seed Cheese.

 If you’re interested in vegan cheesemaking, I’d recommend picking up a copy of Artisan Vegan Cheese by Miyoko Schinner.
 You can read my review of that cookbook and the cheeses I made for my vegan cheese board.